- CMC Online Seminar Series

 Attending the seminars

 Anyone who is interested is free to attend the online seminars.
 To help us with planning and capacity, for each seminar, there is a ‘register’ link, which will take you to a short online booking form.
-By registering, you will be sent an email two hours before the seminar is due to start with the link to attend the seminar (which will be hosted on Microsoft Teams).
+By registering, you will be sent an email two hours before the seminar is due to start with the link to attend the seminar (which will be hosted on Zoom).
 Where possible, we will add recordings of the seminars in the ‘previous seminars’ section below.

 Who is presenting?

 We seek to be inclusive in our selection of speakers, covering all topic areas where choice modelling is used, and also giving opportunities to PhD students and early career researchers to present their work.
 Our only criteria for selecting speakers are the quality of the work and the likely appeal to the wider community of choice modellers.

 Seminars for 2021 will be announced shortly.
 We are also happy for those interested in giving a talk to approach us directly at firstname.lastname@example.org

 Please note that the videos below will work best if you either use the pop out option or download the video.